AstraZeneca/runnable/docs/extensions.md

 To write extensions for your project and are not useful for wider audience, include the plugin within your pyproject.toml or  [setuptools entry points](https://setuptools.pypa.io/en/latest/ pkg_resources.html#entry-points).
-During the execution of the pipeline, magnus would automatically pick up the extension if it registered to the correct namespace.
+During the execution of the pipeline, runnable would automatically pick up the extension if it registered to the correct namespace.

 The below section shows the base class implementation for all the concepts.
 All the base classes